MicrosoftDocs/visualstudio-docs/docs/rtvs/interactive-repl.md

 ![](media/repl-history-multiline-enter-behavior.png)

-If you want to execute the multi-line block when your cursor is not at the very end of the multi-line block, you can press Ctrl-Enter from anywhere within the multi-line block.
+If you want to execute the multi-line block when your cursor is not at the very end of the multi-line block, you can press Ctrl+Enter from anywhere within the multi-line block.

 The multi-line REPL has unique behavior with respect to history.
 If you are within a multi-line block, the arrow keys navigate throughout the code block, just like it were an editor window.
 However, if you are on the first line of a multi-line code block and press Up, the REPL will replace the current multi-line code block with the most recent item from history.
 Below you can see that the caret is positioned on the first line of the multi-line block.